We are all familiar with the stereotypes of Asian men but there are plenty of stereotypes Asian men may think about Caucasian women.

 Caucasian women are outspoken and unfeminine

-If you consider knowing what you want and going for it outspoken then I guess I am, I will not however say anything that I feel will hurt another person just for the sake of saying it.
+If you consider knowing what you want and going for it as “outspoken” then I guess I am, I will not however say anything that I feel will hurt another person just for the sake of saying it.
 I’m extremely self conscious and worry more about other people’s feelings then having my say but around my close friends and my boyfriend then if something is annoying me I will probably tell you, not in a pouty princess bitch way but I will say it.
 If you ask me where I want to go or what I think, I’m not going to shrug my shoulders and pretend I don’t have an opinion, unless I don’t in that case, jump right in and tell me yours.

-I find one of the most attractive traits in a man assertiveness, I love it when a guy can stand up to me, not to argue but because he knows what he wants too.
+I find one of the most attractive traits in a man is assertiveness, I love it when a guy can stand up to me, not to argue but because he knows what he wants too.
 I can compromise and often do but I honestly think there is nothing sexier than a guy taking charge, if I don’t want you to and it’s really bugging me then yes I will tell you.

 Caucasian women are racist bogans

-Believe it or not I feel I’m often unfairly labelled racist purely based on the fact that I am pale with blonde hair and blue eyes, I’m often the minority in the room, surrounded by every other culture who love to gather around and bond about being from the same country or being able to speak the same foreign language, you may laugh at that but next time you are in a room with say 20 or so people, look around and count how many other blonde haired, blue eyed people you can find, I bet there are less then every other race in the room.
-Maybe it’s just the fact that I have lived in the west and inner west most of my life but I’ve often felt left out of meeting new people because I wasn’t Russian or Lebanese or Italian… I can almost see the disappointment on people face when I’m asked where I’m from and I reply “Australia” and then there is the slight look of terror on their face when they dig deeper only to have me tell them that yes my parents and their parents, and their parents are all Australian and were all born here.
+Believe it or not I feel I’m often unfairly labelled racist purely based on the fact that I am pale with blonde hair and blue eyes, I’m often the minority in the room, surrounded by every other culture who love to gather around and bond about being from the same country or being able to speak the same foreign language.
+You may laugh at that but next time you are in a room with say 20 or so people, look around and count how many other blonde haired, blue eyed people you can find, I bet there are less then every other race in the room.
+Maybe it’s just the fact that I have lived in the west most of my life but I’ve often felt left out of meeting new people because I wasn’t Russian or Lebanese or Italian… I can almost see the disappointment on people face when I’m asked where I’m from and I reply “Australia” and then there is the slight look of terror on their face when they dig deeper only to have me tell them that yes my parents and their parents, and their parents are all Australian and were all born here.

 I don’t consider myself racist, nor do I associate with anyone who is.